-The Company treats its customers' purchases of replacement Titan, truSculpt 3D and truSculpt iD hand pieces as Consumable revenue, which provides the Company with a source of recurring revenue from existing customers.
+The Company treats its customers' purchases of replacement cycles for truSculpt iD and truSculpt flex, as well as replacement Titan and truSculpt 3D hand pieces, as Consumable revenue, which provides the Company with a source of recurring revenue from existing customers.
 The Juliet and Secret RF products have single use disposable tips which must be replaced after every treatment.
 Sales of these consumable tips further enhance the Company's recurring revenue.
 Hand piece refills of the Company's legacy truSculpt product are accounted for in accordance with the Company's standard warranty and service contract policies.